 Opioids: Both Blessing and Curse

 Although pain has evolved to help humans survive, it is obviously not a pleasant experience.
 A solution to this problem is seemingly quick and easy – opioid painkillers!
 While millions benefit from its pain-relief activity, opioids are also highly addictive, a nasty combination considering the serious side effects of an overdose.
 A crisis is emerging, stemming from the fact that prescription medications are now for sale on the internet, just a few clicks away.
 But how do opioid painkillers work, and what makes them so dangerously addictive?

 A Brief History of Opioids

 The typical painkillers you find at a pharmacy or drugstore are non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and aspirin.
 Steroidal painkillers provide the next level of pain relief, but these so-called corticosteroids are unavailable over the counter and require a doctor’s prescription.
 However, the most powerful pain relievers remain a class of drugs known as opioids – they include morphine and its derivatives such as oxycodone and fentanyl.

 Opioids get their name from the opium poppy plant that morphine is extracted from, although its synthetic derivatives also fall under the term.
-The analgesic effects of opium poppies have been exploited by humans for thousands of years, although the active ingredient was not known back then.
-In the 19th century, techniques were developed to extract morphine from opium in order to increase its potency.
+The analgesic effects of opium poppies have been exploited by humans for thousands of years, even though the active ingredient in opium – morphine – had not yet been identified.
 Today, the global opioid market value is an estimated USD 23 billion (2016), and it is still on the rise1.

 How Opioids Work

 Most opioids are able to bind with high affinity to µ-opioid receptors, activating them.
 This blocks the production of GABA, a chemical that inhibits signaling in the nervous system.
 Bocking GABA’s production, therefore, increases the amount of signaling.
 The result of this in the analgesic and sedative properties associated with opioid painkillers, while other side effects include depression of the respiratory system and increasing drug dependence (addiction)4,5.